 Both physical and mental disabilities qualify.
 Some examples include:

 - You had a stroke and it has affected your speech, vision, or movement.

-- Your child is a young adult with a learning disability that has kept him or her from getting a job and living independently.
+- Your child is a young adult with autism spectrum disorder that has kept them from getting a job and living independently.

 - You have a slipped disc that makes it impossible for you to work.